MarcosCobena/marcoscobena.github.io/items/tools.md

-**🆕 Charles** —Fiddler for macOS: debug network connections, very useful when struggling with HTTP calls from an app which doesn’t work as expected
+**Charles** —Fiddler for macOS: debug network connections, very useful when struggling with HTTP calls from an app which doesn’t work as expected

 <https://www.charlesproxy.com>